New York Strip with Brussels and Peppered Goat Cheese

 - Pat steaks dry with paper towels and even season all sides of the steak with the salt.

-- In a cast iron skillet, heat 1 tablespoon of over medium-high heat until just smoking, about 4 minutes. and pepper.
+- In a cast iron skillet, heat 1 tablespoon of oil over medium-high heat until just smoking, about 4 minutes.
 Lay steaks in the skillet and cook until well browned on first side, 3 to 5 minutes.

 - Flip the steaks and reduce the heat to medium.
 Cook until the internal temperature of the steak reaches 120 to 125 degrees (for medium rare), 5 to 7 minutes.
 Remove the steaks from the skillet and place onto a rimmed cutting board, cover with aluminum foil and let rest.